escendit/rabbitmq-orleans-extensions/README.md

 The Library contains 2 different ways of streaming, first via Stream Protocol, and other via AMQP protocol.

+The Library provides named connections to Rabbit MQ, which can be used for low-level integration events.

 ## Installation

 To install Escendit.Orleans.Streaming.RabbitMQ, run the following command in the Package Manager Console: